ososaama/UI-Automation/README.md

 6-go to testng.xml in "project explorer" and right click on "<!DOCTYPE suite SYSTEM "https://testng.org/testng-1.0.dtd">" to allow it to download

+7-please provide a valid email & password inside "testvidGamesPurchase" method inside AmazonTest.java in "Tests" package under src/test/java

-7-open "amazonTest" file to run the project
+8-open "amazonTest" file to run the project